(a) The NCGAA is the body responsible for organizing NCGAA sanctioned Gaelic Games between collegiate teams in North America.

 (b) Elections to the NCGAA Board will take place during the Annual General Meeting.

-(c) Regular meetings are to be held no less than monthly throughout the regular playing
+(c) Regular meetings are to be held no less than quarterly throughout the regular playing

 season.
 The regular playing meeting does not include months when students are typically